md-mohaiminul/VideoRecap/README.md

 ```bash
 bash scripts/extract_captions.sh
 ```
-3. Secondly, we initialize from VideoReCap clip checkpoint and train for 10 epochs using the segment descriptions and some clip captions data.
+3. Secondly, we initialize from Video ReCap clip checkpoint and train for 10 epochs using the segment descriptions and some clip captions data.
 We sample clip captions and segment descriptions alternatively at each bach.
 ```bash
 bash scripts/run_videorecap_clip.sh
 ```